Prepping for pallet shipping can be tricky to master, especially if you are new to pallets!

 Not just that, but it will help the driver know what they're collecting and how much space they need to keep clear on their trailer.

 Moreover, avoid packing and wrapping on the day; Pallets MUST be ready at least the day before collection.

 What To Do For Standard Collection

-Always be ready for your pallet collection.
-They can happen early in the morning or later in the afternoon, at any time.
+Collections can happen early in the morning or later in the afternoon (at any time).

 If the driver shows up and you're not there to hand the goods over, you'll have to re-arrange collection and may even face additional charges.

 Also, make sure all shipping labels are attached!
 Without them, you run the risk of your pallets getting lost in storage.

 Finally, silly as it sounds, avoid being late for your pallet collection.